higgintop/mood_music/README.md

   3. Jolene by Dolly Parton SAD
   > 2
   What would you like to do:
-  a.
-Edit recommendation
+  1. Edit recommendation
-  b.
-Delete recommendation
+  2. Delete recommendation
-  > a
+  > 1
   Update song title? [y/n]
   > n
   Update song's artist? [y/n]